Private Market Insights

 Now compare that to the more than 17,000 large private companies in the United States and approximately 197,000 midsize private companies in the U.S.—companies that are accessed through private equity.3

-Pie chart showing composition of private and public companies
+Donut chart showing composition of public and private traded companies

 Midsize businesses account for approximately one-third of employment and one-third of output of the U.S. economy.
 If these companies were their own country, they would be roughly the size of Germany or Japan.4